Chapter 1: Hiding in the Bushes

 Together, they placed the food items on a tray and walked back outside.
-Beth turned onto a path that led to a polished wooden outdoor setting.
-Setting the tray on the table, she dragged a chair in front of her own and propped up her leg.
-"Ah, that's better."
+Beth turned onto a path that led to a wooden outdoor setting.
+She set the tray on the table, dragged a chair in front of her own and propped up her leg.
+'Ah, that's better.'
 She rested a wrapped icepack on her aching ankle and closed her eyes.
-"Have a cookie, some milk and a chair.
-Not necessarily in that order."
+'Have a cookie, some milk and a chair.
+Not necessarily in that order.'

 He nibbled on a cookie.
 "You have pet mice?'

-"My aunt can't stand mice.
-She'd have a fit if any were in her house."
+'My aunt can't stand mice.
+She'd have a fit if she found any in her house.'
 Harry grinned.

 Beth chuckled, warming up to the boy.
-"Personally, I think they're rather cute.
-I just need to convince them to stop leaving little presents on my carpet."
-She reached for another cookie.
-"How's the chocolate milk?"
+'Personally, I think they're cute.
+I just need to convince them to stop leaving little presents on my carpet; She reached for another cookie.
+'How's the chocolate milk?'

-Beth couldn't help but feel enormously satisfied at her astonishing child-minding skills… that she had discovered about 5 minutes ago while improvising every step of the way.
-"Excellent!
+Beth couldn't help but feel a burst of pride at her astonishing child-minding skills - skills she had discovered about 5 minutes ago while improvising every step of the way.
+'Excellent!
 My brother and I loved it as kids.
 My father used to joke that we'd deplete the world's supply of chocolate milk by the time we reached adulthood.
-Obviously someone managed to scrape together a few more litres."
+Obviously someone managed to scrape together a few more ounces.'

-They talked for another hour before a persistent beeping interrupted them, making Harry jump.
+They talked for another hour before a persistent beeping interrupted them.
+Harry jumped.

-"Oh, sorry.
+'Oh, sorry.
 That's work calling me.
-I have to go now."
-She stood and tested her ankle, taking a few experimental steps.
-"Feel free to come by for a chat again.
-I'd love some company other than TJ and Millie."
+I have to go now.'
+Beth stood and tested her ankle, taking a few experimental steps.
+'Feel free to come by for a chat again.
+I'd love some company other than TJ and Millie Mouse.'
 She winked at him.
-"I'll keep the fridge well-stocked with chocolate milk."
+'I'll keep the fridge well-stocked with chocolate milk.'